khulnasoft/deepscale/docs/_tutorials/onebit-adam.md

 mpirun -np [#processes] -ppn [#GPUs on each node] -hostfile [hostfile] [MPI flags] python [training_script.py]
 ```

+#### 1.2.3 Compressed implementation

+This backend provides an approach to abstract the generic part of one-bit optimizers and implements accelerator dependent part with DeepScale custom op builder.
+To use this `CompressedBackend`, you should make sure that your current accelerator supports `PackbitsBuilder`, so that it could be loaded to do high performance packing and unpacking between float and Byte datatype, which is utilized in one-bit algorithm.
+An example can be found in `Deepscale/op_builder/xpu/packbits.py`.

+This approach does not require NCCL or MPI based communication library.
+It will automatically use your default communication library selected by your accelerator in `deepscale/comm`.

 ### 1.3 1-bit Algorithm

-The detailed description of the 1-bit Algorithm can be seen from our [blog post](https://www.deepscale.khulnasoft.com/news/2020/09/09/onebit-adam-blog-post.html) and our [paper](https://arxiv.org/abs/2102.02888).
+The detailed description of the 1-bit Algorithm can be seen from our [blog post](https://www.deepscale.ai/2020/09/08/onebit-adam-blog-post.html) and our [paper](https://arxiv.org/abs/2102.02888).

 ### 1.4 Configuration of 1-bit Adam
 The 1-bit Adam feature can be used by setting the optimizer configuration options as follows.
 An example json config file is shown below.